By Angela J. Bass

 In February 2011, she found a job in Sacramento as a peer advocate for Mental Health America.
 It was one of the few jobs she had applied for where she didn’t feel the need to hide her bipolar diagnosis during the interview.

-“It’s all come to this weird full circle,” Gannon said.
+“It’s all come to this weird full circle,” Carr said.

-When Hillerman-Crook told Gannon of the organization’s plans to start training Sacramento area sheriffs and police officers in mental health sensitivity and stigma reduction, Gannon was chosen for the side gig because of her personal experiences with law enforcement.
+When Hillerman-Crook told Carr of the organization’s plans to start training Sacramento area sheriffs and police officers in mental health sensitivity and stigma reduction, Carr was chosen for the side gig because of her personal experiences with law enforcement.
 For the past year, she’s been facilitating once-weekly trainings.

 She has been clean and sober for almost two years, thanks in part to the 12-step programs Alcoholics Anonymous, Cocaine Anonymous and Al-Anon.
 In the past, she needed as many as nine prescription drugs at once to treat her bipolar disorder; today, she takes only Trileptal, a mood stabilizer.
 And although she has yet to finish her degree in sociology, her experiences since her days as an overachieving undergrad have placed her squarely in the path of social work.